grengojbo/tars/README.md

 - you can list files that will not be compiled by tars, ignored js files acts like files in separate-js folder

+## ES6
+To user es6 transpiler for all js static files set option `es6_transpile: true` (false is set by default) you can add shims with bower

 ## HINTS
  - flatten used on fonts
  - all bower packages git ignored
+ - babel transpile for es6